Tooth and Co.: Decline

-Following the review, Tooth made a number of structural changes; McKinsey generally followed the Harvard school of thought that the company should use external consultants for its non-core activities.
-Between 1975 and 1980, Tooth made numerous acquisitions, two of which were Wright-Heaton Pty Ltd (a catering firm), and Budge Refrigeration.
+Following the review, Tooth made a number of structural changes; McKinsey generally followed the Harvard Business School of thought that the company should use external consultants for its non-core activities.
+Between 1975 and 1980, Tooth made numerous acquisitions, two of which were catering firm Wright-Heaton and Budge Refrigeration.

 In 1975, Tooth reconstructed the brewing facilities at Irving Street, Sydney, which was funded from cash flow.
 Between 1976 and 1982, Tooth and Co owned Penfolds winery.
 As indication of the conservative financial status of Tooth, the acquisition was funded by tightening credit terms with the hoteliers from 90 days down to 30 days.
-(Penfolds was later acquired by Southcorp Wines, which was subsequently acquired by the Foster's Group.)
+Penfolds was later acquired by Southcorp Wines.

 Tooth saw the weakness in its financial position, and took some action to avert being a takeover target.
-It attempted a reverse takeover of LJ Hooker Ltd, so as to acquire Hooker's expertise in managing the land holdings; the takeover failed.
+It attempted a reverse takeover of LJ Hooker, so as to acquire Hooker's expertise in managing the land holdings; the takeover failed.

-In 1981, a controlling interest in Tooth and Co was acquired by David Jones (Properties) Pty Ltd, then a division of the Adelaide Steamship Company, known as AdSteam, a corporate raider and asset stripper.
-Subsequently, AdSteam in 1983 sold the brewing interests to Carlton & United Breweries.
+In 1981, a controlling interest in Tooth and Co was acquired by David Jones, then a division of the Adelaide Steamship Company, a corporate raider and asset stripper.
+In 1983 Adelaide Steamship Company sold the brewing interests to Carlton & United Breweries.
 Subsequently, Victoria Bitter, Fosters, Cascade Light and Stirling Light were then brewed at Kent Brewery.
-AdSteam's acquisitions were funded by huge borrowings, and the group had high debt levels (gearing).
+Adelaide Steamship Company's acquisitions were funded by huge borrowings, and the group had high debt levels (gearing).
 With the onset of the recession of the early 1990s, interest rates rose.

-Under the pressure of its debt, AdSteam was forced to liquidate all tangible assets, although its bankers had agreed to an orderly sale.
-The disposal started in 1991, and concluded on 24 December 1999 when AdSteam, under its new name of Residual Assco Group Limited, was delisted.
+Under the pressure of its debt, Adelaide Steamship Company was forced to liquidate all tangible assets, although its bankers had agreed to an orderly sale.
+The disposal started in 1991, and concluded on 24 December 1999 when Adelaide Steamship Company, under its new name of Residual Assco Group Limited, was delisted.